-The BKPTM AC model is shipped in two sections which must be piped together, evacuated and then charged as a unit.
+The BKP[TM] AC model is shipped in two sections which must be piped together, evacuated and then charged as a unit.
 Evacuate the refrigerant system to 400 microns or below.
 Valve off the vacuum pump and insure the micron level does not increase above 700 microns.
-For BKPTM -AC units the system must be evacuated from all three ports.
+For BKP[TM] -AC units the system must be evacuated from all three ports.
 This is due to the check valves used in the remote condenser.
 A 1/4 in. flair Tee and an extra refrigeration hose can be used to double up the discharge hose.
 Remove the extra hose from the remote condenser tap after charging and before running the unit.
 Weigh in the refrigerant charge using the suction and discharge ports.
 The proper charge of refrigerant 22 for the unit and the remote condenser can be found on the nameplate.
 It is important to have the proper charge of refrigerant.
 The preferred method of charging is to weigh in the charge from the nameplate with a scale, which can be accurate to plus or minus one ounce.
 Additional refrigerant needs to be added for the length of the line set.
 The liquid line (the smaller line) is full of liquid in both the heating and cooling modes of operation.
 Measure the length of the line set one-way and add to the charge as follows:

-'''

-3/8 in liquid line - add 0.8 oz per foot 1/2 in liquid line - add 1.5 oz per foot 5/8 in liquid line - add 2.5 oz per foot
+1/2 in liquid line - add 1.5 oz per foot 5/8 in liquid line - add 2.5 oz per foot

-'''

-5.3 ALTERNATE CHARGING METHOD
+5.3 Alternate Charging Method

-NOTE: This method will only work if enough load can be maintained on the BKPTM that the suction pressure does not fall below about 65 PSIG while charging.
-It will be necessary to fabricate a cover out of cardboard the same size as the front cover (use the cover as a template) in which a small flap can be cut for observing the sight glass.
-Do not run the unit without a cover in place.
-With the BKPTM turned off, charge the unit with liquid until the unit can be run without shutting down on low pressure.
+NOTE: This method will only work if enough load can be maintained on the BKP[TM] that the suction pressure does not fall below about 65 PSIG while charging.
+It will be necessary to remove the filter access cover to observe the sight glass.
+Do not run the unit without the main covers in place.
+With the BKP[TM] turned off, charge the unit with liquid until the unit can be run without shutting down on low pressure.
 Start the unit in the heating mode and charge vapor into the low side port until the sight glass almost clears.
 Run the unit for 15 minutes and then slowly add vapor until the sight glass just clears.